 The more interesting quantity is the change of enthalpy — the total energy that was exchanged within a system.
 It is a simplified description of the energy transfer (energy is in the form of heat or work done during expansion).

 There are two main types of thermodynamic reactions: endothermic and exothermic.
 An endothermic reaction causes absorption of heat from the surroundings.
 An exothermic one releases heat to the surroundings.

-Enthalpy, be definition, is the sum of heat absorbed by the system and the work done when expanding:
+Enthalpy, by definition, is the sum of the internal energy of the system and the product of the system's volume and pressure:

-- Q₂ and V₂ are the internal energy and volume of the products of the reaction;
+- and — Internal energy and volume of the products of the reaction, respectively;

-- Q₂ and V₂ are the internal energy and volume of the reactants;
+- and — Internal energy and volume of the reactants, respectively;

 Standard enthalpy of formation table and definition